“I hate you.”

 Hatred is a common human emotion.
 However kids have much less control of their emotions than adults.
 They also don’t have the same depth of life experience to know that their feelings will cool down.
 As adults, we know that situations change, and we can often remember that we love someone, even while intensely disliking what they are doing.

 (With parenting going so poorly nowadays, chances are that you too are feeling strong negative emotions towards your children.
 Sometimes we lose our cool and speak from that place, despite having more maturity.
-If you want help finding your ability to pause when things are heating up, join us at the beginning of August for our popular Pause Button Challenge!
-We’re offering it free as a bonus to stressed out parents who deserve way more support!)
+Learn more here: Monster mama: How to avoid the hidden epidemic of parental rage.)

 Not only do kids have extreme thoughts like that they hate people more frequently, but they also have less ability to stop themselves from acting out on those feelings.
 In other words, kids often feel strong, even violent, emotions more often than they will when they are adults.
 Yet they have little ability to keep themselves from lashing out.